Correlation between multiple scattering angle and ionization energy loss for fast electrons: Distribution shapes

-All the target characteristics $Z$ and $l$ enter here via a single parameter $\eta_0$, whose value in Eq. (\ref{intduF}), however, somewhat differs from $y_0$ defined by Eq. (\ref{y0-def}).
-Similarly, variable ${\theta}/{\chi_c}$ somewhat differs from $\Theta$ defined by Eq. (\ref{Theta-def}).
-That may rise a question whether reduced variables $y_0$ and $\Theta$ were chosen most conveniently, but the answer is that whereas variables $\eta_0$, $\theta/\chi_c$ are natural for the $\lambda$-integrated or large-$\lambda$ distributions, variables $y_0$ and $\Theta$ are the best suited for the two-variable case.
+It appears that variables $y_0$ and $\Theta$ are the best suited for the two-variable case, whereas $\eta_0$ and $\Psi$ are natural for the $\lambda$-integrated or large-$\lambda$ distributions (see below).

-For understanding the behavior of $\varphi_M$, it is rewarding to observe that it obeys an ordinary diffusion equation, with $\ln y_0$ playing the role of the ``time'' variable:
+For understanding the behavior of $\varphi_M$, it is rewarding to note that it obeys an ordinary diffusion equation, with $\ln \eta_0$ playing the role of ``time'':

-This equation only describes a hard part of the diffusion, whereas the soft, normal diffusion is contained in the explicit square root dependence of $\Theta$ on $l$ [see Eqs. (\ref{Theta-def}), (\ref{bar-chic2-def})].
-In spite of having only a logarithmic thickness dependence, the hard diffusion in a thick target is as significant as the soft one.
+This equation only describes a hard part of the angular diffusion, whereas soft, normal diffusion enters via the explicit square root dependence of $\Psi$ on $l$ [see Eqs. (\ref{Psi-def}), (\ref{chic2-def})].
+In spite of having only a logarithmic thickness dependence, hard diffusion in a thick target is as significant as the soft one.
 Yet despite being governed by a normal diffusion equation, $\varphi_M$ is non-Gaussian in $\Psi$, insofar as it does not correspond to a $\delta(\bm{\Psi})$ initial condition.
-In particular, for all $\eta_0$ it exhibits the same large-$\Theta$ Rutherford ``tail"
+In particular, for all $\eta_0$ it exhibits the same large-$\Psi$ Rutherford ``tail"

 (see Fig. \ref{fig:varphiM}, dotted curve).
-It is illegitimate to evolve $\varphi_M$ back to small $\ln \eta_0$, anyway, because $\eta_0$ needs to be kept large in order to ensure negligible dependence of $\varphi_M$ on the upper integration limit in definition (\ref{Moliere-def}).
-Therewith, the hard diffusion does not reduce to a rescaling of the deflection angle with time.
+It is illegitimate to evolve $\varphi_M$ back to small $\ln \eta_0$, anyway, because $\eta_0$ needs to be large to ensure negligible dependence of $\varphi_M$ on the upper integration limit in definition (\ref{Moliere-def}).
+Therewith, hard diffusion does not reduce to a rescaling of deflection angle with time.

-At $\eta_0\to\infty$, the simplest approximation for $\varphi_M$ is the leading logarithmic (dating back to Williams \cite{Williams,Mott-Massey}), when in the exponential entering Eq.~(\ref{Moliere-def}) $\ln\eta$ is neglected compared to $\ln\eta_0$:
+For very thick targets, $\eta_0\to\infty$, the simplest approximation for $\varphi_M$ is leading logarithmic (dating back to Williams \cite{Williams,Mott-Massey}), when in the exponential entering Eq.~(\ref{Moliere-def}) $\ln\eta$ is neglected compared to $\ln\eta_0$:

 The accuracy of this Gaussian approximation is illustrated in Fig. \ref{fig:varphiM} by the dashed curve.
-It can be satisfactory for description of low-statistics experiments in the central angular region, but, as we shall see below, is usually too crude for treatment of angle-energy loss correlation effects.
+It can be satisfactory for description of low-statistics experiments, when only the central angular region is visible, but as we shall see below, is generally too crude for treatment of angle-energy loss correlation effects.

 More accurate approximations can be obtained by expanding in Eq. (\ref{Moliere-def}) the exponential $e^{\frac{\eta}{4}\ln\eta}$ in powers of $\frac{\eta}{4}\ln\eta$ and integrating termwise (an equivalent of Moli\`{e}re expansion \cite{Moliere,Bethe,Scott}).
 In what follows, we will need to know the value of $\pi\varphi_M$ at $\Psi=0$: